sebsikora/cpp_logic_simulation/README.md

 ```
 <br />

 We use our newly defined device in much the same way as in the previous example.
-In this case we use the simulation's `AddComponent()` member function to instantiate an SR latch device and add a pointer to it to our simulation's list of child components.
+In this case we instantiate an SR latch device via it's constructor and pass it's pointer as an argument to the simulation's `AddComponent()` member function to and it to our simulation's list of child components.

-Note we pass a reference to the top-level simulation as the first argument to the device constructor.
+Note we pass a reference to the top-level simulation `&sim` as the first argument to the device constructor.

 We can instantiate the device with desired states applied at it's in pins via the optional `std::vector<state_descriptor> in_pin_default_states` argument.
 This is not necessary in this case, but is useful in cases where devices require particular in pin states to settle correctly.